 While many still remain understandably skeptical about investments in this corner of the world, analysts have painted a rather optimistic picture about the future of Africa’s economy.
-Since 2000, the continent’s GDP has grown by roughly 5% every year, highlighting the potential value of this region.
+Since 2000, the continent’s GDP has grown by roughly 5% every year, highlighting the potential value of the region.
 This appealing growth rate has been attributed to several factors, with population growth and demographics believed to be the biggest influences.

 Africa is also known for its abundance of natural resources, and its trade ties to many developing Asian nations have proved to be long-standing and lucrative inflows for the country.
 And as China’s need for Zambian copper, Nigerian oil, Tanzanian timber and South African platinum grows, investors with exposure to this corner of the market may be in a prime position once the global economic recovery picks up.